-If you would like to share a personal rip current story, please contact: Deborah Jones.
+This page offers stories submitted by rip current survivors.
+These accounts have not been verified.
+If you would like to share a personal rip current story, please Contact Us.
 We would especially like to hear from those who have benefited from our rip current beach signs and Break the Grip of the Rip®!
 Brochure.
 See our Real Life International stories as well.

 I grew up in a town on Lake Michigan shores called Long Beach, IN, just a few miles north of Michigan City, IN.
 I remember the first experience I had with rip currents or "undertow" as we called it.
 It was the most frightening moment I had in my, at the time, young life.
 I am approaching retirement age and have dived in several different areas of the U.S. mainland, Hawaii and the Carribean.
 Having a basis for comparison, I believe the force of the water in Lake Michigan and the other Great Lakes is much stronger.